jbiason/blog/content/books/things-i-learnt/code-formatters/index.md

 date = 2019-07-16

 [taxonomies]
-tags = ["en-au", "books", "things i learnt", "code formatting", "code style"]
+tags = ["books", "things i learnt", "code formatting", "code style"]
 +++

 One thing a team may decide to fix the continuous flux of code style comments